What is a FIT file?

 Not every FIT file contains all of those fields.

-For TRIPS, the most helpful files are usually the ones that include believable movement, elevation, and heart-rate data from hiking-like activities.
+For TRIPS, the best files include movement, elevation, and heart-rate data from hiking-like activities.

 FIT file versus GPX file